exanx/idelon/README.md

 ---

-## 🚀 What is Zyren Chat?
+## 🚀 What is Idolon Chat?

 Zyren Chat is a sleek, modern chat interface that puts **your privacy and control first**.
-Unlike other AI chat services, Zyren operates on a "Bring Your Own Key" (BYOK) model.
+Unlike other AI chat services, Idolon operates on a "Bring Your Own Key" (BYOK) model.
 This means you connect your personal API keys from various AI providers, and your conversations happen directly between you and the AI, secured by an enterprise-grade serverless proxy.

 **We never see your API keys or your chat conversations.
 Ever.**